tag1consulting/goose/README.md

 In the above example, the first line is a successful `GET` request of `/`, which took 3 milliseconds to load.
 The second line is a failed request for `/about/` which returned a 404 error in 13 milliseconds.
-The third line is a failed `POST` request to `/login` which resulted in a redirect to `/user/1` and took 244 milliseconds.
+The third line is a successful `POST` request to `/login` which resulted in a redirect to `/user/1` and took 244 milliseconds.

 The `elapsed` entry is the number of milliseconds since the `GooseUser` thread started